SSilence/sum/README.md

 CREDITS
 -------

+Thanks a lot to [Andi](https://github.com/DaAndi82) for implementing code message type.

 Special thanks to the great programmers of this libraries which will be used in SUM:

 * node-webkit: https://github.com/rogerwang/node-webkit